dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Filter by Issuer of Patient ID <dcmFilterByIssuerOfPatientID>`",boolean,"Filter by Issuer of Patient ID even if no matching key for Patient ID is specified.
 May be overwritten by configured value for particular Archive Network AEs.

     (dcmFilterByIssuerOfPatientID)"
+    "
+    .. _dcmMatchSOPClassOnInstanceLevel:

+    :ref:`Match SOP Class on Instance level <dcmMatchSOPClassOnInstanceLevel>`",boolean,"Indicates to consider the SOP Class UID on Instance level for calculation of matches with SOP Classes in Study (0008,0062); otherwise rely on stored SOP Class UID on Series level, which may result in missing matches if one Series includes Instances of different SOP Classes.
+May be overwritten by configured value for particular Archive Network AEs.

+    (dcmMatchSOPClassOnInstanceLevel)"
     ":doc:`attributeFilter` (s)",object,"Specifies Attributes stored in the database" ":doc:`attributeSet` (s)",object,"Named Attribute Set for Query Parameter 'includefields' of QIDO-RS and WADO-RS Metadata or by Query Parameter 'comparefield' of DIFF-RS requests."
     ":doc:`bulkData` (s)",object,"Specifies Bulk Data Descriptors applied by services providing Metadata of archived instances."